Prado Museum: Tickets

 Tips for Visiting

-• Book Tickets Online: It's one of the city's most popular attractions, so it does get busy.
-On this basis, we strongly suggest booking tickets online as it can save you a lot of time at the ticket office.
+• Book Tickets Online: It's an easy and convenient way to secure your tickets and can save you a lot of time at the ticket office.

 • Combination Tickets: Opt for one of our great combination tickets that gives you access to more than the Prado Museum.
 Click HERE for combination ticket options.